mighty-gerbils/gerbil/doc/reference/std/net/websocket.md

 and `timeout` parameters are passed to the http request when establishing a connection; see [HTTP requests](request.md) for more information.

+The `protocol` parameter is an optional comma separated list of protocols, for websocket protocol negotiation.

 The `max-frame-size` parameter specifies the maximum accepted size for a frame; it defaults to 1MB.